sgomare/opencart/INSTALL.md

 		If 0755 does not work try 0777.

-5. Make sure you have installed a MySQL Database which has a user assigned to it
+5. Make sure you have installed SAP HANA Database
-	* do not use your `root` username and root password
 6. Visit the store homepage e.g. http://www.example.com or http://www.example.com/store/
 7. You should be taken to the installer page.
 Follow the on screen instructions.
 8. After successful install, delete the /install/ directory from ftp.